Iraneus/betamedneed/_services/research.md

 As soon as the order and payment method is confirmed if required, you can have your research tool delivered within 45 minutes.

 This can vary based on the tool, your location and the time of request.
+Some larger and more complex tools may take longer.

 You can Pay Now or Pay Later.